Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m2.md

 #### Fixes

 - Enlightenment
-  - Several issues on Drag and Drop have been fixed.
+  - Several issues on drag and drop have been fixed.
     - An issue of hiding a dragged window intermediately has been fixed.
     - An issue of misusing a hash function has been fixed.
     - An issue of sending a drop event when the drop is cancelled has been fixed.